deephaven/deephaven-plugin-plotly/README.md

-# Deephaven Plugin for Plotly
+# DEPRECATED

+Please use the monorepo at https://github.com/deephaven/deephaven-plugins

 The Deephaven Plugin for Plotly.
 Allows for opening Plotly plots in a Deephaven environment.
 Any Plotly plot should be viewable by default.
 For example: